Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Conclusion

 \section{Conclusion}

 In this paper, we propose an approach to extract and analyze process mining event logs of an HPC system (in particular, we focus on the SLURM system).
 While this is not the first application of process mining to HPC systems, existing techniques assume the case notion to be well-defined in the data source.
 This assumption is not satisfied by mainstream systems, and we propose two different case notions (using and not using explicit interdependencies).
-Moreover, we propose the \emph{HPC Monitoring Cockpit} as a tool to connect to the HPC system, extract an event log, and perform a process mining analysis.
+Moreover, we propose the \emph{SLURMminer} as a tool to connect to the HPC system, extract an event log, and perform a process mining analysis.
 The analyses allow us to document the execution of scientific workflows for different accounts or research groups utilizing process models that are annotated with performance information (allowing us to detect bottlenecks).
-Therefore, we can respond to our initial research questions by using process mining techniques.
+Therefore, we address our initial research question: How can process mining be applied to SLURM-based HPC clusters to document workflows and identify execution bottlenecks?

 Our event logs are extracted from information that is publicly available in the SLURM system (including the command that is executed and the requested environment, i.e., the number of CPUs, RAM, and disk space required).
 However, we do not know the detailed content of the commands or have access to more advanced profiling options.
 This would require collaboration with the specific research groups operating in the HPC systems and availability to modify the execution of scientific workflows to accommodate more detailed process mining analyses.